 Regional Contest, Bedworth, March 2008

 The decade saw a restructuring of the band organisation.
 The junior band, set up in 1981, had since become the “B” band, taking players of all ages and skills, and was giving concerts and entering competitions.
 The standard was consequently too high for learners.
 To fill the gap, a training band and youth band were formed.
 The training band, formed at the start of the decade, takes beginners who had been taught the basics.
 The youth band was formed in 2007 for players up to the age of 19; it is a contesting band, and its first competition was in 2008.
-At the same time the “B” band was renamed Concert Brass, and at present is not a contesting band.
-The Musical Director is Mr Chris Groom, whose background is given on the website.
+At the same time the “B” band was renamed Concert Brass, and at present is a non-contesting band.

-The new structure was the vision of the MD, David Newman, who conducts the Training, Youth and Senior bands.
+The new structure was the vision of the MD, David Newman, who conducted the training, youth and senior bands.
 2009 was the 30th anniversary of his incumbency, during which time the band has appeared five times at the national finals (1984 and 1986 in 4th section, 1996 in 1st section, 2004 in 2nd section (becoming national champions) and 2008, 1st section).
 Additionally, there is a wall full of prize certificates and a cupboard full of silverware from other competitions (See results).
 In recognition of this achievement David was made honorary president of the band in October 2009, and thus became a band member.
 For the sake of completion, to the above list should be added the appearance at the finals, 4th section, in 1969, under Keith Edwards.
 This was the first time in Hathern’s history.

-For the latter half of the decade, the band has enjoyed Registered Charity status, and more financial details can be found on the Charity Commission web site.
+From the latter half of the decade, the band enjoyed Registered Charity status, and more financial details can be found on the Charity Commission website.